Lesson Plan - Get It!

 These things happen all the time in genealogical research, so it's good to find several sources to verify your facts.

 Ask if family members can confirm their death dates.
 Search obituaries.
 Recheck the grave site, and ensure it is the same Hannah as your aunt.
 Eventually, you'll untangle the mystery!

 Label all your notes with the name, date, and location.

 Keep a record of all the places you've researched with the date and what was found.
 Even if you found nothing, note it so you won't go back to it again.

 Write down any questions you have while researching.

-- Ready to practice identifying primary sources and start filling in your family tree?
+- Ready to practice identifying primary sources and filling in your family tree?

 Click on Next to go to the Got It? section now!